decretist/Gratian/papers/working/main.md

 the frequencies of prepositions and conjunctions, it is important to include enclitics substituting for conjunctions.
-Every word in the samples with a -_que_ ending that is actually an enclitic, and not just part of the word, have been mapped to the word plus the pseudo-conjunction "xque".[^10]
+Every word in the samples with a -_que_ ending that is actually an enclitic, and not just part of the word, has been mapped to the word plus the pseudo-conjunction "xque".[^10]

 [^10]: In the case statements, 1st-, and 2nd-recension _dicta_ from